-Homemade Cheddar Bay Biscuits – the bold flavors of cheddar cheese, butter and garlic are baked to perfection in this light and airy biscuit!
+Homemade Cheddar Bay Biscuits are loaded with cheddar cheese, butter and garlic.
+All baked to perfection in this light and airy biscuit!

 These cheese biscuits only take 20 minutes to make from start to finish!
 And they taste even better than Red Lobster biscuits!